EspressoSystems/HotShot/docs/main.md

 A Quorum Certificate is a threshold signature of a [`Leaf`](crate::data::Leaf), composed of signatures from at least `2f + 1` nodes.

-In the case of sequential phaselock, or pipelined phaselock without committee election, `f` is defined to be the maximum number of faulty nodes the network can tolerate.
+In the case of sequential hotshot, or pipelined hotshot without committee election, `f` is defined to be the maximum number of faulty nodes the network can tolerate.

-In the case of pipelined phaselock with committee election, `f` is defined to be the maximum number of faulty committee seats the network can tolerate.
+In the case of pipelined hotshot with committee election, `f` is defined to be the maximum number of faulty committee seats the network can tolerate.

 ### Safe Node Predicate